Doris-vv/top-UK-youtubers-2024/README.md

 3.Mister Max is the best YouTuber to collaborate with if we're interested in maximizing reach, but collaborating with DanTDM and Dan Rhodes is also good long-term options considering the fact that they both have large subscriber bases and are averaging significantly high number of views.

 4.The top 3 channels to form collaborations with are NoCopyrightSounds, DanTDM and Dan Rhodes based on this analysis, because they attract the most engagement on their channels consistently.

+## Action plan
+Based on our analysis, we believe the best channel to advance a long-term partnership deal with to promote the client's products is the Dan Rhodes channel.

+We'll have conversations with the marketing client to forecast what they also expect from this collaboration.
+Once we observe we're hitting the expected milestones, we'll advance with potential partnerships with DanTDM, Mister Max and NoCopyrightSounds channels in the future.